CAT Climate Target Update Tracker

-South Africa published a draft of its updated NDC in March 2021, which would strengthen the country’s target range for 2030: the upper end is now 28% lower than in the previous NDC, the lower end is unchanged.
-This would likely increase the CAT’s rating to “Insufficient” based on the range’s upper limit.
-The NDC is open for public consultation until the end of April 2021.
+South Africa submitted its updated NDC in September 2021.
+The update strengthened the country’s target range for 2030: the upper end is now 32% lower than in the previous NDC (incl.
+LULUCF), the lower end is 12% lower.

 South Africa submitted an updated NDC to the UNFCCC in September 2021 after a monthslong public consultation phase, following the recommendations of the Presidential Climate Commission (previously analysed by the CAT here).
 The updated NDC represents progress beyond its previous submission but may still not be compatible with limiting global warming to 2˚C above pre-industrial levels, let alone with the Paris Agreement’s 1.5°C limit.

-In its updated NDC draft, South Africa commits to limiting absolute emissions level in the range of 398–440 MtCO2e (incl.
+In its updated NDC, South Africa commits to limiting its absolute emissions level to 350–420 MtCO2e (incl.
 LULUCF) by 2030.
-The upper limit was changed downwards compared to the NDC of 2016.
-It is not clear to us which Global Warming Potential (GWP) is used to calculate the 398-440 MtCO2 range.
+Both the upper and lower limit was changed downwards compared to the NDC of 2016.
+It is not clear to us which Global Warming Potential (GWP) is used to calculate the 350–420 MtCO2e range.
 Our analysis assumes these figures are based on AR4 values (see Assumptions section below).

-Assuming LULUCF remains at the average level over 2005–2015 (-16 MtCO2e), the draft version of the updated NDC of 2021 translates to an emissions level of between 414–456 MtCO2e excluding LULUCF.
-The updated draft NDC does not specifically mention whether the emissions range is an unconditional target, but the CAT interprets it as such.
+Assuming LULUCF remains at the average level over 2007–2017 (-16 MtCO2e), the draft version of the updated NDC of 2021 translates to an emissions level of between 366–436 MtCO2e excluding LULUCF (18%–31% below 2010 levels).
+The updated NDC does not specifically mention whether the emissions range is an unconditional target, but the CAT interprets it as such.

-South Africa states that the upper limit of the new target range by 2030 is 28% below the upper limit of its previous NDC of 2016 target range for 2030 (614 Mt CO2e, incl.
+South Africa states that the upper limit of the new 2030 target range is 32% below the upper limit of its previous NDC of 2016 target range for 2030 (614 Mt CO2e, incl.
 LULUCF).
 In its NDC, South Africa indicates that the revision of the upper limit is primarily determined by fair share considerations but does not provide details on how this was determined (e.g., sectoral contributions).
 The lower limit of the new target range is 12% below the lower limit of its previous NDC of 2016 target range for 2030 (398 Mt CO2e, incl.
 LULUCF).

-South Africa refers to the 2019 Integrated Resource Plan (IRP), the Green Transport Strategy, enhanced energy efficiency programmes, and the recently implemented carbon tax as key pillars for implementing its updated (draft) NDC.
+South Africa refers to the 2019 Integrated Resource Plan (IRP), the Green Transport Strategy, enhanced energy efficiency programmes, and the recently implemented carbon tax as key pillars for implementing its updated NDC of 2021.
 South Africa also emphasises the need for financial support by the international community as specified by the Paris Agreement.
 The CAT considers the stringent implementation of the IRP and the overall management of the just transition away from coal as the key success factors for achieving South Africa’s NDC.
-No additional targets have been specified in the updated NDC draft.
+No additional targets have been specified in the updated NDC.

 South Africa intends to commit to a net zero CO2 target (“net zero carbon emissions”) by 2050 as part of a visionary statement in its Low-Emissions Development Strategy 2050 submitted to the UNFCCC.
 In this context, the National Planning Commission is in the process of developing a common, 2050, vision for South Africa and will subsequently update its targets.
 Given the preliminary nature of this statement, and the lack of detailed information, the CAT cannot evaluate the alignment of the updated NDC target range with the upcoming net zero CO2 target.